 Community Shelter Board/Van Buren Dr Homeless Shelter

 The Van Buren Drive homeless shelter in Columbus is run by the Community Shelter Board, the YMCA and other agencies and supports over 300 of Central Ohio’s homeless men, women, and children.
 Central Ohio United Non-Theists (COUNT) is serving meals there monthly and invites any interested Columbus CoR member groups to participate.
-The Humanist Community of Central Ohio has jointly participated in all 2016 and 2017 events and Omnipresent Atheists welcomes shelter workers at their meetings after each Tuesday night volunteer event.
+The Humanist Community of Central Ohio has jointly participated in all 2016 and 2017 events.
+Omnipresent Atheists welcomes shelter workers at their meetings after each Tuesday night volunteer event.
 The Secular Student Alliance at The Ohio State University participated in the April 2017 event.
-72 participants from Columbus CoR groups have worked a total of 623 hours at 30 events held January, 2015 through May, 2017.
-15 have worked there at least five times and have been designated as “Handful” volunteers.
+77 participants from Columbus CoR groups have worked a total of 731 hours at 35 events held January, 2015 through November, 2017.
+16 have worked there at least five times and have been designated as “Handful” volunteers.

 Harmony House provides shelter to homeless families in the Mansfield area.
 Mid Ohio Atheists collects donations routinely at their meetings and makes a special push at their annual picnic.